 Data we access and store

 The permissions you grant us to your AWS account(s) do not give us the ability to make changes to your applications or to view your customer data.
-We're granted the minimum permissions required to optimize your RI portfolio and you have an opportunity to review the full IAM policy prior to implementing it.
+We're granted the minimum permissions required to optimize your commitment portfolio and you have an opportunity to review the full IAM policy prior to implementing it.
 We follow AWS best practices for our IAM role configuration.

 Compliance and certifications